AET-CS/aet-cs.github.io/white/CS10/calendar.md

 - 8/29/24: ~~Go over coding challenge problems in class~~.
 Begin lesson on boolean algebra and truth tables.
 Work through the problems on the [Boolean Algebra Worksheet](./boolean.pdf). **HW** Finish boolean worksheet (doesn't need to be typed).
 Do the circuit simulation online if you can figure out the website!
 If not, we'll look at it next class.

 - 9/4/24 (Wednesday): Go over 4 coding challenge problems in class.
 Review Boolean Algebra homework.
 DeMorgan's Laws.
 New coding project: [Truth Tables](../AP_shared/truth-tables.md) You will need [this parser](../code/BooleanExpressionParser.java) to complete part 4.

+- 9/6/24 (Friday): Continue working on Truth Tables in class.